openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

        segmentation" as a network configuration and CEPH storage
     2. Enable sahara
     3. Enable and configure Contrail plugin
-    4. Enable dedicated analytics DB
-    5. Add a node with controller role
+    4. Add a node with controller role
-    6. Add 3 nodes with "compute" and "Ceph-OSD" roles
+    5. Add 3 nodes with "compute" and "Ceph-OSD" roles
-    7. Add a node with contrail-config, contrail-control, contrail-db and contrail-analytics roles
+    6. Add a node with contrail-controller role
-    8. Add a node with 'contrail-analytics'+'contrail-analytics-db'
+    7. Add a node with 'contrail-analytics' role
-       roles
-    9. Add a node with 'contrail-analytics-db' role
+    8. Add a node with 'contrail-analytics-db' role
-    10. Deploy cluster with plugin
+    9. Deploy cluster with plugin
-    11. Run contrail health check tests
+    10. Run contrail health check tests
-    12. Run OSTF tests
+    11. Run OSTF tests

 Expected results
 ################